elastisys/compliantkubernetes/docs/user-guide/self-managed-services/ferretdb.md

 The Deployment should show `STATUS` is `Running`.
 The Pod(s) should have `STATUS` is `Running`.

-To try out access to FerretDB, you can port-forward the Service to localhost and connect using mongosh:
+To try out access to FerretDB, you can port-forward the Service to localhost and connect using `mongosh`:

 ```sh
 kubectl port-forward svc/ferretdb-service 27017